cbguder/cbg.me/index.md

 ## Projects

+[BestPractices][] is a collection of things I consider to be best practices in test-driven iOS development.

 [elrio][] is a cap inset detector & optimizer for resizable UIKit assets.
 [Gem][elrio-gem].

 [FLAC2iTunes][] is a [FLAC][] importer for iTunes.